Killing of Tortuguita: Background

 Manuel Esteban Paez Terán was a 26-year-old queer Indigenous environmental activist and eco-anarchist born in Venezuela.
 They were raised in Aruba, England, Russia, Egypt, Venezuela, Panama and the United States.
 Their family moved frequently due to their step-father's career in the oil industry.

-Terán began university at Florida State University’s Republic of Panama Campus in 2016.
+Terán began university at Florida State University’s Panama City Campus in 2016.
 They later moved to Tallahassee, Florida in January 2020 to study at Florida State University.
 They completed their bachelor's degree in psychology and graduated with magna cum laude distinction.

 While living in Tallahassee, they were active in numerous community organizations.
 They participated in Food Not Bombs, the Tallahassee Community Action Committee, and the Industrial Workers of the World.
 They also aided in building housing in low income communities affected by a hurricane.

 Paez Terán founded the Bond Community Mutual Aid group to support the historically Black Greater Bond neighborhood, and organized a winter shelter program in Railroad Village in Tallahassee.
 Terán maintained connections with local political figures, including County Commissioner David O'Keefe and City Commissioners Jack Porter and Jeremy Matlow.
 They were present at the successful unionization of Tallahassee's Starbucks location, which was the first in Florida to unionize.
 In 2022, they took a 20-hour course in order to be a trained medic for activists.
 Terán lived with Donna Cotterell, a board member of the local Indaba Theatre and Associates, for approximately one year until May 2022.

 Paez Terán decided to join the Atlanta forest protests after learning about the Cop City project through a podcast.

 The Stop Cop City protests that Paez Terán was participating in were part of a broader movement related to longstanding tensions about police violence in the United States, following the murder of George Floyd in 2020.
 Stop Cop City demonstrators oppose construction of the Atlanta Public Safety Training Center, which is slated to be built within a predominantly Black Atlanta neighborhood.

 Paez Terán vocally committed to nonviolence and coordinated mutual aid for the Stop Cop City movement.
 They went by the nickname "Tortuguita", which is Spanish for "Little Turtle".